FrigadeHQ/remote-storage/README.md

 <br />

 ## Why
-Storing data in localStorage is great, but it's not a good solution for storing data that needs to be shared across multiple devices for the same user.
-For example, if you want to store whether a user has seen the announcement of a new feature, you can't do that with localStorage because it's only available on the device that the user is currently using.
+Storing data in localStorage is useful, but it's not a good solution when you store data that needs to be shared across multiple devices or browsers.

-You could  spin up a database, but that's a lot of work for storing simple impression events, and it's not very scalable to always involve backend engineering to store the state of a simple binary flag.
+For instance, let's say you want to hide an announcement of a new feature after a user has seen it already.
+If use localStorage to solve this, then if a user switches browsers or devices they will continue to get the experience over and over again.

 That's where centralStorage comes in.
-It's a simple, open source library and server that allows you to store data in a centralized storage.
+Similar to localStorage, centralStorage allows you to easily store new data on the fly, but as a centralized storage solution it is persistent for users across browsers and devices in order to provide a better end user experience.

 ## Features